Does this sound familiar?

 Nourishing with Self-Compassion

-• Touching In Meditation
+• Touching-In Meditation

-• Introduction to Self-Compassion
+• Introduction to Mindful Self-Compassion

 • Alchemizing Emotions with RAIN